Applicature-Web3-Synergy/ngx-web3-synergy/projects/applicature/ngx-web3-synergy/README.md

 ## Contributing
 This project is maintained by a community of developers.
 Contributions are welcome and appreciated.
-You can find Applicature Universal Component on [**GitHub**](https://github.com/Applicature-Web3-Components/ngx-web3-components); feel free to open an issue or create a pull request:
+You can find Web3 Synergy on [**GitHub**](https://github.com/Applicature-Web3-Components/ngx-web3-components); feel free to open an issue or create a pull request: